 Homeowners spend a lot of time repairing, upgrading and improving their home.
 Knowing how to paint a room, unclog a toilet, hang blinds, patch drywall, put up shelves and make other small changes can save hundreds or thousands of dollars each year.
 Renters who have never had the experience of making basic home repairs can benefit from hanging out with a homeowner friend and spending time working on household projects together.

 It's estimated that a typical homeowner will spend about 1% of the value of their home in maintenance every year.
 Some homes can cost much, much more.
 Home buyers who purchase a fixer upper can plan to spend thousands on various repairs, even if they're planning to do the work themselves.
 Renters who aren't sure if they have the money to perform the annual maintenance on a home can start by looking at their budget and determining how much money they would have on a monthly basis to make home repairs.

 Contact a Real Estate Agent

-For someone who has always rented a property, homeownership—in Snoqualmie Valley or elsewhere—can look very intimidating.
+For someone who has always rented a property or home ownership in Lakeway or elsewhere—can look very intimidating.
 That said, homeownership is also very rewarding.
 A home is an investment that pays off in countless ways.
 Homeownership is about making choices, having control and reaping the benefits.
 If you're a renter who is thinking about homeownership, talk to an experienced real estate professional.
 Your real estate agent can answer your questions and help you decide if now is the right time to buy.